kamataak/bspam/README.md

 MCEM_run
 ```

+The `fit.model()` function supports two calibration modes:

+1.  **Task-level (passage-level) calibration** (default), where each
+    task is modeled independently.
+2.  **Testlet (sentence-level) calibration**, enabled by setting
+    `testlet = TRUE` and providing a `sub.task.id`, which models local
+    dependence among sub-tasks (e.g., sentences within a passage).

+For Bayesian calibration (`est = "bayes"`), `bspam` automatically
+selects the estimation engine: Stan is used when the data are complete,
+and JAGS is used when missing observations are present.

 By default, the standard errors for the model parameters are not
 estimated.
 This will allow one to increase the number of Monte-Carlo
 iterations `reps.in` to improve the quality of the model parameter